hanikesn/woff2otf/README.md

 make sure the URLs have 'http' or 'https' header in front of it, and are wrapped with quotation marks(`'`).

-Then, the script will extract all the fonts it can extract from the URL and prompt them as follows.
+Then, the script will list all the fonts it can extract from the URL and prompt them as follows.

 ```
 ============================= WARNING =============================